 Weather: The average high temperature is 78°F (26°C) and the average low is 55°F (13°C).
 January tends to be the driest month of the year.

 Sunrise and Sunset: Sunrise is at 7 am and sunset is at 6 pm.

 Everglades National Park | Best National Parks in January

 Top Experiences: Walk the Anhinga Trail, visit the Flamingo Visitor Center and see if you can spot crocodiles or manatees, walk the boardwalk trail at Mahogany Hammock, take a kayaking tour, and bike through Shark Valley.

 How Much Time Do You Need?
 One day is all you need to visit the highlights of Everglades National Park.

 6. Zion National Park

-In 2021, Zion National Park was the second most visited park in the USA, getting 5 million visitors.
+In 2022, Zion National Park was the third most visited park in the USA, getting 4.7 million visitors.
 Crowds are huge from early spring through fall, so, for the best experience, we recommend visiting during the off season.

 January is the month with the fewest numbers of visitors to Zion.
 So, if you want to hike the trails with low crowds, January is the best time to go.